wp-plugins/gab-captcha-2/readme.txt

 Yes.
 Go to the 'Settings > Gab Captcha 2' menu in your Wordpress administration area.

+= Why Gab Captcha 2 is not translated in my language? =

+Most probably because nobody submitted a translation for your language yet.
+But you can help:
+1. Copy and paste the file "lang/default.po" and rename it to "lang/gabcaptcha2-code" where "code" is your language code (eg, it is "fr" for French)
+2. Use Poedit or any other tool able to handle .po and .mo files
+3. Then send me your translated file.
+Note: do not edit .po files by hand.
+Use an appropriate tool.

 == Screenshots ==

 1. Gab Captcha 2 settings in Wordpress administration area
 2. Gab Captcha 2 before the comment text area

 == Changelog ==

+= 1.0.4 =
+* Use a class now
+* Use the standard Wordpress translation system using .po and .mo files.
+You can contribute your translation using Poedit.
+* Use the recommended way to insert CSS in Wordpress
+* Function reorganisation
+* Code cleaning

 = 1.0.3 =
 * Added choice for 3 methods of generation: Standard (most compatible but average security), CSS (improved security, compatible with CSS-capable browsers), and CSS 3 (better security but only compatible with CSS3-compliant browsers)